- AustraliaNorth AmericaWorld

 Other significant VMS deposits

 Both the Flin Flon and Kidd mines have produced significant quantities of copper and zinc, as well as some silver or gold.
-The 777 mine at Flin Flon, for example, has average annual copper production of 25,000 tonnes, while Kidd produced some 39,000 tonnes of the metal in 2017.
+The 777 mine at Flin Flon, which ran for 18 years before completing its operations in 2022, had an average annual copper production of 25,000 metric tons (MT), while Kidd produced some 39,000 MT of the metal in 2017.

 The numbers climb still higher when it comes to zinc.
-According to Hudbay Minerals, Flin Flon’s 777 mine produces about 51,000 tonnes of the metal annually.
-Kidd Operations reported producing over 72,000 tonnes of it in 2017.
+According to Hudbay Minerals, Flin Flon’s 777 mine produced about 51,000 MT of the metal annually.
+Kidd Operations reported producing over 72,000 MT of zinc in 2017.

 Potential up and comers in the market

-With several of these famous mines projected to close in the near future, investors may also want to consider more junior companies with VMS deposit properties.
-Among those is Telson Mining, which acquired Campo Morado, an underground mine located in Guerrero state, Mexico, last spring.
+With several of these famous mines closed or projected to close in the near future, investors may want to consider some junior companies with promising VMS deposits.

-Foran Mining (TSXV:FOM) is another company with VMS deposits in its project list.
+Foran Mining (TSXV:FOM,OTCQX:FMCXF) is another company with VMS deposits in its project portfolio.
 The company counts the McIlvenna Bay deposit, for example, among its assets — and that property is located along the famous Paleoproterozoic Flin Flon greenstone belt.
-In December 2017, Foran Mining announced that it had entered into a technical services agreement with Glencore in order to complete a feasibility study for the McIlvenna Bay project.
-The results will ultimately lead to a production decision.

 With the potential for long-term production, it’s little wonder that VMS deposits have caught the eye of some resource investors.
-They present an opportunity to buy into both the base and precious metals markets, and although several VMS deposits seem to be approaching the end of their production run, many more are only just advancing to this promising stage.
+They present an opportunity to buy into both the base and precious metals markets.

 Latest News